 |Type||Black and white|

-It’s very easy to use hyperbole when speaking about film.
+It’s very easy to use hyperbole when speaking about film photography.
 It’s an evocative medium and everyone has their own opinion.
-That said, there’s one thing that most film photographers I’ve met all agree on; Kodak’s TRI-X is legendary.
+That said, there’s one thing that most film photographers I’ve met all agree on; Kodak’s TRI-X is essentially legendary.

-Sharp, super contrasty and shot at ISO6400 (that’s ISO400 to ISO6400).
-A four stop push.
-One stop more than Kodak tell us it can do but that’s not the end of it.
-Read on for more.
+Sharp, super contrasty and shot at EI 6400, a four-stop push and one stop more than Kodak tell us it can do but that’s not the end of it.

 A step apart

-There are many, many wonderful black and white films in existence today, Ilford’s HP5 and FP4, Fuji’s Across 100 and Rollei’s Superpan 200.
+There are many, many wonderful black and white films in existence today, ILFORD’s HP5 and FP4 PLUS, Fuji’s Across 100 and Rollei’s Superpan 200.
 For me, TRI-X brings something extra to the game; it’s not fuzzy but it’s not super, super sharp.
-It’s a film that can go from showing amazing shadow detail in one shot, to giving nothing but sweeping, almost obsidian blacks in another (see below)
+It’s a film that can go from showing amazing shadow detail in one shot, to giving nothing but sweeping, almost obsidian blacks in another (see below).

-You can shoot TRI-X 400 with spot-on metering and get an amazingly balanced shot.
-If that’s not enough and you want something more, then you can push the film and cook it in processing and get super high contrast images that make you feel like you should look at them with eyes the size of dinner plates to catch every little detail.
+You can shoot TRI-X 400 with spot-on metering and get an amazingly balanced shot, you can abuse it and still get highly useable images.
+If that’s not enough and you want something more, then you can push the film and cook it in processing to get super high contrasty images that make you feel like you should look at them with eyes the size of dinner plates to catch every little detail.

 That said, you don’t always need to push the film in order to get “pushed” results.
-The shot below was metered at ISO400 but when processing the film, I decided to use much warmer water, as well as using a more reactive concentration for my chemicals (Ilfotec LC29).
-The results may make the shot look as it was pushed quite a bit:
+The shot below was metered at EI 400 but when processing the film, I decided to use much warmer water, as well as using a more reactive concentration for my developer (ILFORD ILFOTEC LC29).
+The results make the shot look as it was pushed quite a bit:

 TRI-X is almost universally loved and has been with us in its 35mm and medium formats for over 60 years.
 The first TRI-X films actually appeared all the way back in 1940 in sheet film form.
-That’s 75 years at the time of writing this article.
+That nearly 80 years at the time of updating this article.
 Think about that for a while.